FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/README.md

 ### Visual Studio
 To use the demo code, you are required to install Microsoft Visual studio.
 The minimum version of Visual Studio to use with the demo code is 2017 version 15.4.
 [You can download a free trial of Visual Studio here](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes)

+Visual Studio 2017 introduce the new installation experience.
+You can use it to customize your installation by selecting the feature sets—or workloads—that you want.
+Select ASP.NET and Web developement and select Azure development.

+![img1][img1]

 ### Azure SDK - 2.9.6
-Make sure you have installed the [Microsoft Azure SDK for .NET - 2.9.6](https://www.microsoft.com/en-us/download/details.aspx?id=54289)
+If during installation you didn't select Azure development Workload, make sure you have installed [Microsoft Azure SDK for .NET - 2.9.6](https://www.microsoft.com/en-us/download/details.aspx?id=54289)

+### .NET Core 2.0
+If during installation you didn't select Azure development Workload, make sure you have installed [.NET Core SDK - 2.0](https://www.microsoft.com/net/download/windows)

 ### Azure PowerShell - 4.4.1 or later
 Make sure you have installed [Azure PowerShell v4.4.1](https://github.com/Azure/azure-powershell/releases/tag/v4.4.1-October2017) or later.

+# End

+[img1]: Media/img1.png "Visual Studio 2017 Installation"